What is High-Frequency Trading (HFT)?

 High-frequency trading (HFT) is algorithmic trading characterized by high-speed trade execution, an extremely large number of transactions, and a very short-term investment horizon.
-High-frequency trading leverages special computers to achieve the highest speed of trade execution possible.
-HFT is very complex and, therefore, primarily a tool employed by large institutional investors such as investment banks and hedge funds.
+HFT leverages special computers to achieve the highest speed of trade execution possible.
+It is very complex and, therefore, primarily a tool employed by large institutional investors such as investment banks and hedge funds.

 Advantages of High-Frequency Trading

-Many proponents of HFT argue that it enhances liquidity in the market.
+Many proponents of high-frequency trading argue that it enhances liquidity in the market.
 HFT clearly increases competition in the market as trades are executed faster and the volume of trades significantly increases.
 The increased liquidity causes bid-ask spreads to decline, making the markets more price-efficient.

 Risks of High-Frequency Trading